-The wheel of retail is fairly straight forward.
+The wheel of retailing is fairly straight forward.
 Here is how Professors Peter Scott and James Walker defined it at Business History:

 New retail modes frequently emerge at the bottom end of the price and service spectrum, using low-cost, low margin, `no frills’ formats to undercut incumbent competitors.
 However, once well-established, such retailers typically up-grade services and facilities, raising costs and prices and leaving themselves vulnerable to a new wave of low-cost entrants.